Dave Allen (actor)

-David Allen, known professionally as Dave (Gruber) Allen is an American television and film actor and comedian, best known for his work on the 1990 TV series The Higgins Boys and Gruber and playing guidance counselor Jeff Rosso on the Judd Apatow-produced comedy-drama Freaks and Geeks.
-He also played Mr. Kwest on Ned's Declassified School Survival Guide and a town troubadour on Gilmore Girls.
+David Allen, known professionally as Dave (Gruber) Allen is an American television and film actor and comedian, best known for his work on the 1990 TV series The Higgins Boys and Gruber (with Steve Higgins and David Anthony Higgins, with whom he had formed the comedy troup Don't Quit Your Day Job in the '80s). and playing guidance counselor Jeff Rosso on the Judd Apatow-produced comedy-drama Freaks and Geeks.
+He played Mr. Kwest on Ned's Declassified School Survival Guide and a town troubadour on Gilmore Girls.
 Allen had a minor role as an "Electrocuted Ghost" known as "Sparky" in the 2016 film Ghostbusters.

-Personal life
+Early and personal life

-Allen was born and raised in Naperville, Illinois.
+Allen was born and raised to a Lutheran family in Naperville, Illinois.
 He graduated from Naperville Central High School, where a classmate gave him the nickname "Groover" which over time changed to "Gruber" and inspired his professional name.
+Allen discovered his love for music as a child attending church.
 His preferred way to be identified professionally is "Dave (Gruber) Allen", with "Gruber" in parentheses.

+As of 2013, he lives in Salt Lake City.

 Career

 Allen plays the "Naked Trucker," a character that first appeared as part of a sketch comedy show 2 Headed Dog.
 In 1998, at the invitation of Largo owner Mark Flannigan, Allen began to appear as the Naked Trucker as a solo act, opening at Largo in L.A. for Tenacious D, Jon Brion, and others.
 The act was an instant success and soon expanded to include David Koechner, who plays "T-Bones."
 Koechner and Allen starred in The Naked Trucker and T-Bones Show on Comedy Central, which was picked up for eight episodes.

 Allen is a member of comedy group 2 Headed Dog with comedians Jim Turner, Mark Fite, and Craig Anton.
 He also made an appearance as a minor character, Mr. Woodward, one of Reese's teachers on the television show Malcolm in the Middle.
 Allen frequently plays the character "Todd Carlin", a fictional hippie relative of George Carlin.
 Allen has guest starred on Gilmore Girls, where he played a town troubadour, organic farmer, and a de facto minister officiating a wedding.
 He has been credited in many movies and television roles as Dave (Gruber) Allen and David Gruber Allen.

 Allen has provided multiple voice performances, such as on animated series King of the Hill episodes "Unfortunate Son", "Phish and Wildlife", "Raise the Steaks", and "Bill's House".
 Allen has also provided his voice in Random!
 Cartoons clips.